arsalan7cr/Factorial/README.md

 % Factorial Program c
-% This is a sample factorial program in c language.
+% This is a simple factorial program in c language.
 ----------------------------------------------------------------------
 #include <stdio.h>